 1. The Business Book:

-This is a very large manual designed to be a “continued work” piece for the photographer wishing to go full time as a photographer, or be as professional as possible in their part time work.
+This is a very large manual designed to be a “continued work” piece for the photographer wishing to go full time as a photographer or be as professional as possible in their part time work.
 From worksheets to marketing strategies, the business book has received incredible reviews by those who are using it.
 It will be delivered in its entirety to you at the beginning of the class.
+This book has not gone on the marketplace but when it does it will be priced at $99.
+It is very extensive and VERY powerful.
+The book comes with this class.

 Business discussions will accompany the workbook, but you will have the opportunity to go at your own pace.